Does God Send People Into Our Lives? What Judaism, Christianity, and Islam Teach

 FAQs

-Does Islam teach that God arranges our relationships?
+Does Islam teach that God controls who enters your life?

 0 Community answers